gavinlyonsrepo/RpiMotorLib/Documentation/Servo_GPIO.md

 Hardware
 ------------------------------------

-Should Work on any servo with 20mS duty cycle or 50Hz frequency Tested on:
+Should Work on any servo with 20mS duty cycle or 50Hz frequency, tested on.

-	(1) Tower pro Digital micro servo SG90
+* Tower pro Digital micro servo SG90
-	(2) Hitec HS422 servo
+* Hitec HS422 servo
-	(3) Tower pro MG996R Servo
+* Tower pro MG996R Servo

 (Check if your servo matches the freq/duty cycle specifications, most should)